 Puerto Rico was blessed with 3 of the 5 bioluminescent bays in the world.
 This world class attraction has been included by many travel experts as one of the “things to do before you die”, and one of the most romantic experiences in nature.
 This place is often described as magical, come and see for yourself because it truly is.
 There are various charters that will take you to Vieques for the day, we encourage you to spend at least two nights in Vieques to experience the incredibly beautiful beaches by day and the bioluminescent bay at night.

 Getting Here: We recommend you fly to Vieques from the San Juan Airport, you may also take the ferry but it requires more planning and time.
 Spend at least two nights in Vieques so you can also spend a day beach hopping around the island.
 More about getting to Vieques.

 Time Needed: We highly recommend you stay at least one night in Vieques, that way you get to see the amazing beaches on the island.
 You may also go on a day trip by booking a charter such as East Island Excursions.

-Note: If you can’t make the trip to Vieques, you can visit the bioluminescent bay in Fajardo or Lajas.
+Note: If you can’t make the trip to Vieques, you can visit the bioluminescent bay in Fajardo or the bio bay in Lajas.

 Cabo Rojo National Wildlife Refuge – Cabo Rojo, Puerto Rico (West Region)